 Daniel L. Goroff

-Daniel L. Goroff is a Program Director at the Alfred P. Sloan Foundation, a private philanthropy that supports breakthroughs in science, technology, and economics.
-He is especially interested in financial regulation, behavioral economics, bigdata, and higher education.
+Daniel L. Goroff is Vice President and Program Director at the Alfred P. Sloan Foundation, a private philanthropy that supports breakthroughs in science, technology, and economics.
+He is especially interested in financial regulation, behavioral economics, big data, and higher education.
 Goroff is Professor Emeritus of Mathematics and Economics at Harvey Mudd College, where he served as Vice President for Academic Affairs and Dean of the Faculty.
 Before that, he was a faculty member at Harvard University for over twenty years.
 Daniel Goroff has twice worked for the President’s Science Advisor in the White House Office of Science and Technology Policy, most recently as Assistant Director for Social, Behavioral, and Economic Sciences.